 The 5600 XT is the new 1080p king

-You can joke all you want about AMD only making 1080p gaming cards for the past few years, but it does a great job at it.
-The RX 5600 XT is the new king of that hill, with vastly greater performance than the GTX 1660 Ti, and competitive power with the RTX 2060.
-Yes, it was saved from near-irrelevance by a last-minute BIOS update, but that is unlikely to be a lasting concern in the long run.
+While it’s humorous that AMD only made 1080p gaming cards the past few years, it does a wonderful job at it.
+The RX 5600 is the top dog.
+It has superior performance over the GTX 1660 Ti, and it’s competitive with the RTX 2060.
+A last-minute BIOS update helped it avoid near-irrelevance, but it’s still not likely to be a long term lasting concern.

 - The best graphics cards for 2020

 - AMD RX 6800 XT vs. RTX 3080